NVIDIA/cuda-samples/README.md

 ### CUDA 9.2

 This is the first release of CUDA Samples on GitHub:
+*  Added `vectorAdd_nvrtc`.
+Demonstrates runtime compilation library using NVRTC of a simple vectorAdd kernel.
 *  Added `warpAggregatedAtomicsCG`.
 Demonstrates warp aggregated atomics using Cooperative Groups.
 *  Added `deviceQuery`.
 Enumerates the properties of the CUDA devices present in the system.
 *  Added `matrixMul`.
 Demonstrates a matrix multiplication using shared memory through tiled approach.